4/25/2019

 speaker

-Good morning, Sheila.
+Good morning, Julie.
 Good morning.

 speaker

-Sheila Caillou
+Sheila Kajuluk

-On missiles, how do we think about the franchise programs, Tom, you mentioned in your prepared remarks, and how they develop longer term as growth drivers and maybe just return on sales of those assets?
+On missiles, how do we think about the franchise programs, Tom, you mentioned in your prepared remarks, and how they develop longer term as growth drivers and maybe just a return on sales of those assets?
 And then as a follow-up, you both mentioned action plans in place for MS. Can you maybe describe that a little bit more?
 Thank you.

 speaker